Switchback Travel (Jason Hummel)

 All of the picks above come with at least one lock and key (boxes with dual-sided access feature a lock on both sides).
 The majority of designs only permit you to remove the key when locked: Although some users find this feature inconvenient, it does keep you from leaving the box unlocked or accidentally losing your keys inside.
 And if you have other Yakima or Thule products mounted on your vehicle(s), you might especially like Yakima’s SKS (same key system) and Thule’s One-Key system, which allow you to swap out the cores with an identical set so that you can open all of your accessories (including ski/snowboard racks and bike racks) with the same key.
 And a final note: Manufacturers specify that these locks are not theft-proof, but rather meant to serve as theft deterrents.

 The majority of rooftop cargo boxes are fairly barebones on the inside, with many featuring just a simple cavernous compartment for your gear and usually a pull strap to close an out-of-reach lid.
-Some models incorporate tie-down points (straps included in most cases), which can be a nice feature to secure a loose load.
+Some models incorporate tie-down points (the straps are included in most cases), which can be a nice feature to secure a loose load.
 Moving into the ultra-high-end models is where we start to see more features.
-For instance, the Thule Vector ($2,400) adds a removable felt-lined base to protect your gear, motion-sensing interior LED light, and white-colored lid to make it easier to see your gear.
+For instance, the Thule Vector ($2,000) adds a removable felt-lined base to protect your gear, motion-sensing interior LED light, and white-colored lid to make it easier to see your gear, especially at night.
 But while these are nice features, they’re not worth the large price bump for most, especially when you can make similar after-market customizations to a more affordable box.

 One of the key advantages to opting for a cargo box over a rooftop bag or basket is the ability to keep your gear protected from the elements.
 The majority of rooftop boxes are highly water-resistant, with waterproof plastic shells, weather sealing around the edges, and large lips that close the gap between the base and lid.
 However, there are a few points of vulnerability inherent in the design.
 In some cases, wind can cause gaping at the front of a box (allowing moisture and air to enter), and water can also make its way in through mounting holes on the base.
 Some designs include vinyl stickers to cover unused holes, while more premium models have their mounting hardware loaded on a track that mitigates water entry.
 But regardless of the cargo box, it’s a good idea to assume that it’s not fully waterproof.
 Dry bags or waterproof duffel bags are helpful for protecting vulnerable items (make sure to place them away from the base and edges), but if there’s any question, we recommend storing your gear inside the vehicle.